razshare/catpaw/docs/Error Management.md

 # Some advantages

-The first advantage over throwing exceptions is that your control flow is linear and easier to understand because you are not required to use `try/catch` syntax.
+The first advantage over throwing exceptions is that your control flow is uninterrupted and easier to understand because you are not required to use `try/catch` syntax.

 Another advantage of representing errors as values is that you can use expressions and pattern matching to manage logic